smasherprog/EqTool/README.md

 <h4>TO DO List EQTool</h4>
 <ul>
- <li>Add notice if eq is in program files and logging is not enabled.</li>
  <li>Add context menu to toggle pather vs static.</li>
  <li>Add timers for cooldowns on abilities, like mend, defensive, etc.</li>
  <li>Add code to detect pet and always show buffs for your pet.</li>